parsegod/BP-Pull-DB/README.md

 * Then, open your browser and go to `http://localhost:8000`.

-#                                                   🎮 How to Use

-Once the application is loaded, you'll find it quite intuitive:

-* **Searching**: Locate the "Search Blueprint..." input field at the top.
-Type in any part of a weapon name or blueprint name, and watch the table update instantly.

-* **Filtering by Category**: Click the "Filter Category" button.
-A dropdown will appear with various weapon categories.
-Check the boxes next to the categories you want to see.
-Don't forget the handy "Select All" and "Deselect All" buttons!

-* **Filtering by Pool**: Similarly, click the "Filter Pool" button.
-You'll see a list of blueprint acquisition pools.
-Select the ones you're interested in.

-* **"Show nothing entries" Checkbox**: If you want to include blueprints explicitly marked as "NOTHING" (e.g., placeholders), check this box.
-Uncheck it to hide them.

-* **"Show all images" Checkbox**: This is a neat trick!
-Check this box to expand all blueprint images simultaneously.
-Uncheck it to collapse them all back into their accordion state.

-* **Viewing Blueprint Images**: For individual blueprints, simply click the small "▶" arrow next to its name in the table.
-This will expand a row below, revealing the blueprint's image.
-Click the "▼" again to collapse it.

 #                                                   📂 File Tree

 * qiuck example of the file tree